-You, as a technical writer, might get a surprising reading that the process of technical writing uses to take a considerable amount of time to plan and review the entire documentation than too write.
+As a technical writer, you might get a surprising reading that the process of technical writing uses to take a considerable amount of time to plan and review the entire documentation than to write.
 It follows a specific set of steps.
 This process of technical writing can be categorized into two different approaches.
 One, based on the approach a professional writer takes, the means are defined, and the second is based on how the document goes through various cycles or phases.
-In this chapter, you will learn about the first approach were different steps to process in writing technical documentation will be mentioned in detail.
+In this chapter, you will learn about the first approach, where different steps to process in writing technical documentation will be mentioned in detail.

 Technical Writing Processes